Banner Elk, North Carolina: Attractions

 During summertime there is hiking, whitewater rafting, fishing, and other activities.
 The largest lake in the area, Watauga Lake, is a favorite spot just 30 minutes away for boating, fishing and wake boarding.
 In the winter the main activities are skiing and snowboarding.
 There are two slopes in the area: Beech Mountain and Sugar Mountain.
 There was formerly a third, but in the winter of 2008–2009, Hawks' Nest became an all-tubing park, the largest in the Eastern United States.

 There are several restaurants in Banner Elk in addition to a post office, bank, and many lodging choices.
 The town has hosted the Woolly Worm festival over the third weekend of October since 1978.

 In the 1970s, Beech Mountain was home to a theme park based on The Wizard of Oz, called The Land of Oz, but it closed after 10 years.
 The attraction was never fully removed, and there have been various attempts to revive it.

 Education

 Lees–McRae College is a private four-year college in Banner Elk.
-Banner Elk has a K-5th school, run by the Avery County School system.
+Banner Elk has a K-5th school, run by Avery County Schools.